 9. Look for Airline Fare Sales

 I saved this tip for almost last because once you’ve saved enough money, you’re going to want to get a flight to a destination of your choice.
 I wouldn’t consider myself a last-minute traveler, but there have been times where I’ve booked a ticket at the last minute because there was a fantastic fare to travel to a particular city.
 I never plan in advance where I want to go.
 Instead, I book wherever it’s cheapest to fly to.
-I sign up with sites such as Scotts Cheap Flights which does the work for me in finding deals to countries that I may be interested in traveling to from my local airport.
+I sign up with sites such as Going (previously known as Scotts Cheap Flights) which does the work for me in finding deals to countries that I may be interested in traveling to from my local airport.

 10. Figure Out Your Priorties